MolyuuOS/molyuuos-builder/README.md

 # Known Issues

-* `powerbuttond` not working, pressing power button on Big Picture mode will not go to sleep, just turning off the screen.

 * `mesa` from SteamOS not working, we are using upstream `mesa` now, TDP Limits may not work.

 * Updater is not working on Big Pictrue mode, maybe SteamOS have already switch to `steam-atomupd`.

-* `NetworkManager` won't automatically connect to saved WiFi.

 * Steam Built-in Virtual Keyboard does not support i18n on MolyuuOS, need work to find out why